canonical/sdkcraft/docs/explanation/dockerfile-vs-sdk.rst

 in the `See also`_ section.

 Nonetheless, we won't focus on the specifics of ROS 2 here;
-instead, we will discuss how certain parts of an arbitrary elaborate Dockerfile map to a similar SDK and the workshop that uses it.
+instead, we will discuss how certain parts of an arbitrarily sophisticated Dockerfile map to a similar SDK and the workshop that uses it.